verobv/DataWarehousing/README.md

 ## Example Queries

 * “Which region has the highest sales?”
-* “What is the most profitable category?”
+* “How has profit margin changed over time?”
-* “How did sales evolve over time?”
+* “Which products are frequently sold at a discount?”

 ---